MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ---
 title: Update your Azure Video Indexer account and migrate assets
 description: Azure Video Indexer (AVI) used Azure Media Services (AMS) for encoding, packaging and streaming of media assets.
-AMS announced that it is retiring on June 30th, 2024.
+AMS announced that it's retiring on June 30, 2024.
 Therefore, AVI is removing the dependency on AMS.
 As described in the update and migration guide azure-video-indexer-retirement-guide.md, your Azure Video Indexer account needs to be updated.
-During the update, you will have the opportunity to opt-in to having the AVI product team migrate your assets for you.
-If you don’t opt-in during the update process, your assets won’t be migrated. ms.topic: conceptual ms.service: azure-video-indexer ms.date: 01/22/2024
+During the update, you'll have the opportunity to opt in to having the AVI product team migrate your assets for you.
+If you don’t opt in during the update process, your assets won’t be migrated. ms.topic: conceptual ms.service: azure-video-indexer ms.date: 01/22/2024